 These are the biggest collection of charming wooden houses that characterizes many of the villages of Southern Norway.

 Today, they are filled with quirky little shops.
 Warning: you will not leave empty-handed!

-There are few places in Norway with more hours of sun per year than Kristiansand.
+Very few places in Norway get more hours of sunlight a year than Kristiansand!

-The beach palms are the inspiration behind the name of the annual festival Palmesus that also takes place on Bystranda.
+The palm trees on the beach are the inspiration behind the name of the annual Palmesus festival that takes place on Bystranda.

-With 60,000 people and an international line-up, it’s Norway’s biggest beach party.
+With 60,000 attendees and an international line-up, it’s Norway’s biggest beach party.